 His idols and inspirations, he says, were Sidney Poitier and Harry Belafonte.
 Lewis also loved “all the crooners, Frank Sinatra and Dean Martin,” as well as Robert De Niro.
 To underscore the cultural and political importance he attaches to his role in Phantom, Lewis is co-producing a black-tie gala event at Carnegie Hall in June, Live The Dream: The Black Stars of The Great White Way, A Reunion.

 “We’ll celebrate people like Paul Robeson, Duke Ellington, and Eubie Blake,” he says.
 “There’ll be musical casts from shows like Dreamgirls [which he himself starred in].”
 Ben Vereen and James Earl Jones will be honored.
 “It won’t just be about how they all have enriched or enrich African-American culture, but a whole culture of the arts.
 I stand on the shoulders of all these people.
 I simply would not be doing what I am doing if it wasn’t for them.
 And you never see men celebrated like this, it’s always women, the divas.”

-Last year, Lewis turned 50: he celebrated, regally, by having three parties, in New York, Los Angeles, and Ibiza.
+In 2013, Lewis turned 50: he celebrated, regally, by having three parties, in New York, Los Angeles, and Ibiza.
 That life landmark now passed, he says there are two roles he’d love to play that he hasn’t yet: Billy Bigelow in Carousel, and Harold Hill in The Music Man.
 He is single, but not averse to being partnered, “as long as she can put up with my schedule and I can put up with hers.”

-Most of all, Lewis is immensely moved by the young black people who approach him for his autograph.
+Most of all, Lewis is immensely moved by the young Black people who approach him for his autograph.
 “I didn’t realize I had such an impact just by going to work,” he says.